phalcon/documentation/docs/routing.md

     int $position = Router::POSITION_LAST
 ): RouteInterface
 ```
-Adds a route to the router that only match if the HTTP method is `DELETE`
+Adds a route to the router that only matches if the HTTP method is `DELETE`

 ```php
 public function addGet(